 The group has now brought much of this learning together in the form of hub by Premier Inn, which aims to combine cutting-edge technology with pioneering sustainability.

-As James Pitcher, Corporate Social Responsibility Director Whitbread Hotels & Restaurants, explains: “We opened our first site in Covent Garden in November 2014 and we wanted to demonstrate that a hotel can be modern, providing guests with a new and interactive experience, whilst maintaining the green credentials found elsewhere in our estate.
+As James Pitcher, Corporate Social Responsibility Director Whitbread Hotels & Restaurants, explains: “We opened our first site in Covent Garden in November 2014 and wanted to demonstrate that a hotel can be modern, providing guests with a new and interactive experience, whilst maintaining the green credentials found elsewhere in our estate.
 The hotel was a great opportunity to push innovation and to see what could be achieved by putting a number of efficient technologies together.”

 The hotel includes lighting and heating in bedrooms which guests can control from an app.
 Heating and cooling is provided by variable refrigerant flow (VRF) air source heat pumps, which incorporate heat recovery technology and result in lower overall carbon emissions.
 Domestic water is delivered by a combined heat and power (CHP) energy saving unit with thermal storage, while low-energy LED light fittings have been installed throughout.